CI/CD Integration Plugin

 Local path to ZIP release#

-To use a locally available Test Agent, set the zipPath parameter to the path of the local zip archive:
+To use a locally available agent, set the zipPath parameter to the path of the local zip archive:

 Gradle#